Rattlesnakes and Their Bites

 The rattle is made of a brittle material which can break off or become damaged, so you can't rely on a rattlesnake's rattle as the sole method for identification.
 Baby rattlesnakes are born without rattles.
 They don't form the first segment of their rattle until one to two weeks of age when they shed their skin for the first time.
 Each time a rattlesnake sheds its skin, which can occur two to three times per year, a new section is added to the rattle.
 You can't tell the age of a rattlesnake by the number of rattles on its tail.

 Other identifying characteristics of rattlesnakes are their eyes, which have vertical pupils, and the two pits found beneath their nostrils.
-The pit characteristic classifies rattlesnakes as part of the pit viper family of snakes, which also includes copperheads and water moccasins (cottonmouths).
+The pit characteristic classifies rattlesnakes as part of the pit viper family of snakes, the Crotalinae, which is actually a subfamily of Viperidae, or the viper family.
+Crotalinae also includes copperheads and water moccasins (cottonmouths).

 Once you have determined the snake is a rattlesnake, which of the 16 distinct varieties and numerous subspecies is it?
 The coloring and pattern of the snake’s skin is helpful when trying to identify the species.
 Size is another factor in determining the age and species of the snake.
 The geographic location will also help determine the species since a limited number of rattlesnake species are found in different regions.
 Diamond patterns, colors, speckles, stripes near the face or tail and numerous other details help determine the specific species of a rattlesnake.